Patrick-ring-motive/md-json/README.md

 **Leaf strings that are valid JSON** → parsed in place.
 **Nav chrome** (Skip to content, Edit page, Was this helpful?) → stripped automatically.

-## Why not `markdown-to-json` (PyPI)?

-That lib exists and is fine for Python pipelines.
-This one:

-- Runs at the edge (Cloudflare Workers, ~37KB gzipped)
-- Runs in the browser with no server hop
-- Produces a flatter, more readable shape designed for LLM consumption
-- Handles GFM tables, multi-value cells, callout patterns, and nav cruft from real-world doc sites

 ## Parser

 Built on [`mdast-util-from-markdown`](https://github.com/syntax-tree/mdast-util-from-markdown) + [`micromark-extension-gfm`](https://github.com/micromark/micromark-extension-gfm) — the same CommonMark-compliant core that powers the `unified`/`remark` ecosystem. ~37KB gzipped with GFM support.